pinskylab/how_we_work/offboarding.md

 General project documentation
 -----------------------------

-1. Project components are all hosted in a public repository on Github
+1. Project components are all hosted in a repository on Github in the pinskylab organization.
 2. Declare a license in the README so people know how they can use your work (for example [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/))
 3. README includes project abstract or description
 4. README includes file navigation within repo, description of file contents